dougwithseismic/monetize-this/README.md

 **Monetize-This** is an npm package that seamlessly converts any extension into a Honey-like platform, providing you with the tools to effortlessly monetize your website.  **IT'S HEAVILY UNDER CONSTRUCTION RIGHT NOW** so expect breaking changes, bugs, and other typical headaches.
 That being said, I welcome you to join me in making free extensions profitable for everyone :)

-## Roadmap

-Feature-wise, `monetize-this` follows an ambitious roadmap - right now, we're doing a background cookie swap on monetizable urls, but the plan is to help anyone build robust monetization features into their chrome extension.

-A few upcoming roadmap topics.
-Here are some potential directions that

-- **Store discounts** ::  `getAllDiscounts(url)` - For a given URL, returns all the current live discount codes and offers associated.
-This is how <https://www.joinhoney.com/> works to help shoppers find a discount code.

-- **Search Engine Results augmentation** - I'd like to add  small, non-obtrusive enhancements to google, bing etc so that users can be reminded to support your extension by allowing their next sale to be monetized.

-- **Dashboards & Self-serve**.
-Right now, the signup process is super manual. `monetize-this` is powered by my community cashback portal, that allows anyone to create a group and start pooling together cashback.
-I'd like onboarding to be as simple as creating a new `gimme` group.

-- **Ads & Targeting** - Brands are looking for new ways to reach customers, and as extension owners, we're in a unique position to help link together customers and productse in a far more organic way.
-In the future, `gimme` will offer non-obtrusive ads on pages to generate more revenue for your extension.

-- **Web component templates** - Adding discount extension functionality like Honey's should be as simple as calling one function, e.g. `monetizeThis.discounts.modal.enabled(true)` so we can monetize new extensions quickly, before building out more custom journeys.

-Have an improvement for `monetize-this`?
-Hit me up on <doug+mt@withseismic.com> or create an issue on this repo!
-I'm also up for collaboration here so please get in touch.

 ## 📌 Installation & Prerequisites

 To utilize Monetize-This, you need to include `storage` and `tabs` permissions to your extension.
 The `storage` permission allows us to add checks to avoid repeatedly remonetizing a tab.
 The `tabs` permission, somewhat unsurprisingly, facilitates reading the URL of a tab.